michsa/cv/README.md

 #### ParentSquare

-- Messaging team — continued work on 10DLC support for Remind and ParentSquare systems
+- **10DLC** — continued work on delivering SMS and voice messages via dedicated "campaigns" for each of Remind & ParentSquare's thousands of school district customers
+  - *ABC Service (Allocations, Brands, Campaigns)* — expanded Remind's new messaging infrastructure to support ParentSquare districts and users
+  - Migrated hundreds of millions of existing number assignment records to the new system
-  - Automated provisioning "brands" & "campaigns" for thousands of customers from TCR (The Campaign Registry) via their REST API
-  - Automated buying tens of thousands of phone numbers from Sinch via their REST API
+  - *Auto-10DLC* — automated provisioning of thousands of "brands" & "campaigns" (from The Campaign Registry) and tens of thousands of phone numbers (from Sinch) via their respective REST APIs
+  - *Brand-org matching* — tooling to pair "brands" with Remind organization records via fuzzy matching on various properties (district name, address, NCES ID, website, etc)
+  - *ABC audit* — tool to compare all local brand, campaign and phone number data with data from TCR and Sinch and report any discrepancies
 - Hacksprint — integrated Remind user/organization data into ParentSquare's data API

 #### Remind

 - **HQ** (2023-2024) — rewrite of Remind's [core datamodel](https://engineering.remind.com/Transitive-Closure-In-PostgreSQL/) and business logic in Rust and PostgreSQL
   - Revamped Remind's messaging infrastructure to:
-    - support multiple connectivity partners (Twilio, Sinch, etc)
+    - support multiple connectivity partners (Twilio, Sinch, etc) for SMS and voice calls
-    - provision and manage separate SMS campaigns for each individual client organization (school district) per the latest 10DLC requirements
+    - utilize a separate pool of sender numbers for each individual client organization (school district) per the latest A2P text messaging standards
-- [**Tutoring**](https://www.remind.com/tutoring) (2021-2023) — platform to schedule, manage, and host tutoring sessions with Remind teachers
+- [**Remind Tutoring**](https://www.remind.com/tutoring) (2021-2023) — platform to schedule, manage, and host tutoring sessions with Remind teachers
   - *Tutor availability* — architecture, UI and business logic for user-defined recurring availability and time off
   - *Session materialization* — expanding recurring sessions & availability across timezones and DST shifts
   - *Tutor matching* — SQL algorithms to match new students with the best available tutor
   - *DateRange library* — timestamp ranges compatible with Luxon DateTimes and PostgreSQL tstzranges
-  - *Session lifecycle events* — automated eventing around tutoring sessions (notifications, billing)
+  - *Session lifecycle events* — automated eventing around tutoring sessions (notifications, billing, etc)
   - *Tutoring for organizations* — student rostering, token distribution and program management
   - *Reschedule requests* — request/approval flow for rescheduling sessions within our platform
   - *Billing management* — per-session charges and refunds integrated with Remind Hub's billing platform, leveraging Stripe's API
   - *Moderation tooling* — live dashboards for monitoring session cancellations, no-shows, etc
   - *Distance learning* — video chat web app used for tutoring sessions, leveraging Twilio's API
-- [**Hub**](https://www.remind.com/hub) (2020-2021) — web and mobile messaging and administration app for schools and families
+- [**Remind Hub**](https://www.remind.com/hub) (2020-2021) — web and mobile messaging and administration app for schools and families
   - Single-page message composer UI
   - Auditor — message delivery status dashboard
 - [Blog post about Betterscaling](https://engineering.remind.com/betterscaling/), Remind's in-house container autoscaling service